 Do cats like fans?
 Some cats hate feeling a breeze on their face or don't like it when their fur is ruffled, but a cat who is feeling hot will definitely appreciate a fan.

 Signs a Cat Is Overheating

-Cats left inside vehicles on hot days are the most common heatstroke victims.
-Temperatures inside a closed vehicle can reach about 104 degrees within about 15 minutes.
-Elderly cats, kittens and obese cats are more likely to suffer heatstroke.
+Cats left inside vehicles on hot days are the most common heat stroke victims.
+Temperatures inside a closed vehicle can reach about 104 degrees within 15 minutes.
+But a cat left outdoors in extremely high temperatures can also become overheated.
+Elderly cats, kittens, and obese cats are more likely to suffer from heat stroke.
 Signs that your cat might be overheating include:

 What to Do if Your Cat Overheats

 When a cat shows signs of overheating, you need to act quickly to protect your cat.